 Are you genuinely welcome or are you merely tolerated?

-Were you to cease all effort; this relationship would speedily die.
-No whining, no lingering, no beseeching or entreating.
+Were you to cease all effort; this relationship would speedily die—a speedy death.
+No whining, no lingering, no beseeching nor entreating.

 It appears you are not genuinely wanted and much less needed.

 This affiliation is one of convenience, and it holds no spark of life.

 Your existence isn’t all that important; your departure may even go unnoticed.

 They are not evil.